Aurora-Terminal-Project/Borealis/README.md

-# Borealis - A NeoVim Config
+# ✨ Borealis 🌌

-Borealis is my personal NeoVim configuration.
-It is designed to be an alternative to IDEs for efficiency and flexibility as well Git, Copilot and LSP integration.
+Borealis is a new NeoVim config that aims to be an alternative to modern IDEs.
+It is designed for efficiency and flexibility and implements Git, AI, LSP and UI Enhancement amongst all those IDE features we've gotten used to recently.

 ## Features

 - Plugin management with [Lazy.nvim](https://github.com/folke/lazy.nvim),
 - Pre-configured keymaps for an improved workflow,
-- Auto-formatting and linting,
+- Auto-formatting, linting, and completion,
 - Enhanced UI with themes, status line, and file explorer,
 - Git integration with [LazyGit](https://github.com/jesseduffield/lazygit) and [GitSigns](https://github.com/lewis6991/gitsigns.nvim),
 - LSP support with [Mason](https://github.com/williamboman/mason.nvim) and [LSPConfig](https://github.com/neovim/nvim-lspconfig),
-- Multiple Plugins for better text manipulation and search,
+- Multiple Plugins for better text manipulation and search.

 ## Installation